 Interviewer: What benefits does homework bring, if any?

 Interviewer: Why do you think many children hate doing homework?

 Interviewer: Thank you very much for your interview.

-Imagine that you and your friend are doing a school project «Summer activities».
-You have found some illustrations and want to share the news.
-Leave a voice message to your friend.
+Imagine that you and your friend are doing a school project “Summer activities”.
+You have found some photos to illustrate it but for technical reasons you cannot send them now.
+Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

 - explain the choice of the illustrations for the project by briefly describing them and noting the differences;

-- mention the advantages (1–2) of the two types of summer activities;
+- mention the advantages (1–2) of the two summer activities;

-- mention the disadvantages (1–2) of the two types of summer activities;
+- mention the disadvantages (1–2) of the two summer activities;

-- express your opinion on the subject of the project – whether you would like to go camping in summer and why.
+- express your opinion on the subject of the project – which of the summer activities presented in the pictures you’d prefer and why.